47vvt/scutl/README.md

 `irm x.gd/scutl2 | iex`

+# usage

+simply do win + r 's <args>` to call scutl commands

 # commands

-all commands are called with 's (command)' in Run. this list is provided (+ shortcut args) when scutl is called with no commands:
+this list is provided (+ shortcut args) when scutl is called with no commands:

 - edit/open the script 's edit'